jeubanks/hubitat-mqtt-bridge/README.md

     # Restart the service to get the latest changes
     ```

-2. Install the [Device Handler][dt] in the [Device Handler IDE][ide-dt] using "Create via code"
+2. Install the [Driver][dt] in the Hubitat Web Interface [Drivers Code] using "New Driver"

-3. Add the "MQTT Device" device in the [My Devices IDE][ide-mydev].
+3. Add the "MQTT Device" device in the [Devices].
 Enter MQTT Device (or whatever) for the name.
 Select "MQTT Bridge" for the type.
 The other values are up to you.
-4. Configure the "MQTT Device" in the [My Devices IDE][ide-mydev] with the IP Address, Port, and MAC Address of the machine running the Docker container
+4. Configure the "MQTT Device" in the [Devices] with the IP Address, Port, and MAC Address of the machine running the Docker container
-4. Install the [Smart App][app] on the [Smart App IDE][ide-app] using "Create via code"
+4. Install the [App][app] in [Apps Code] using "New App"
+5. Enable the App in [Apps] using "Load New App" and select MQTT Bridge
+6. Click MQTT Bridge in the list of Apps
+7. At the top of notification (this is to be updated)
-5. Configure the Smart App (via the Native App) with the devices you want to share and the Device Handler you just installed as the bridge
+8. Configure the devices you want to send to the MQTT Bridge.
-6. Via the Native App, select your MQTT device and watch as MQTT is populated with events from your devices
+9. At the bottom select the MQTT Bridge to send events to.
+10. Save

 ## Advanced
 ### Docker Compose